warmana/cloudant-docs-fork/source/includes/api/_search.md

 }
 ```

 Instead of using the `GET` HTTP method, you can also use `POST`.
 The main advantage of `POST` queries is, that they can have a request body, so you can specify the request as a JSON object.
-Each parameter in the table above corresponds to a field in the JSON object in the request body.
+Each parameter in the previous table corresponds to a field in the JSON object in the request body.

 <div> </div>